-Management excludes the effect of each of the acquisitionrelated items identified below to arrive at the applicable non-GAAP financial measure referenced in the previous tables for the reasons set forth below with respect to that item:
+Management excludes the effect of each of the acquisitionrelated items identified below to arrive at the applicable non-GAAP financial measure referenced in the tables for the reasons set forth below with respect to that item:

-• FLIR transaction and integration costs - Included in our GAAP presentation of cost of sales and selling, general and administrative expenses are expenses (or benefits) incurred in connection with our acquisition of FLIR and primarily include legal, accounting, other professional fees as well as integration-related costs such as employee separation costs, facility consolidation costs and facility lease impairments.
-Employee separation costs include required change-in-control payments, cash settlement of FLIR employee and director stock awards, as well as other employee severance amounts.
+Transaction and integration costs-Included in our GAAP presentation of cost of sales and selling, general and administrative expenses are substantial expenses (or benefits) incurred in connection with acquisitions and primarily include legal, accounting, other professional fees as well as integration-related costs such as employee separation costs, facility consolidation costs and facility lease impairments.
+Employee separation costs include required change-in-control payments, cash settlement of employee and director stock awards, as well as other employee severance amounts.
 We exclude these costs from our non-GAAP measures because we believe it does not reflect our ongoing financial performance.